yarwest/Portfolio/readme.md

-#Steps to get this shit working
+# Steps to get this platform working
 PHP dependencies
 ```composer install```